CMU-SAFARI/MetaSys/README.md

 We refer the developers of the MetaSys repository to [metasys_readme.md](https://github.com/CMU-SAFARI/MetaSys/blob/main/metasys_readme.md), where we describe our modifications to the existing rocket-chip code base, and present a walkthrough of an implementation of the prefetching use case described in our paper.

-For more details, please read our [preprint on arXiv](https://arxiv.org/abs/2105.08123).
+For more details, please read our [full paper published in ACM TACO](https://dl.acm.org/doi/full/10.1145/3505250).
+This paper received one of the three Best Paper Awards at HiPEAC 2023.

 To reproduce our design, follow the instructions in this README file below to generate the rocket-chip prototype on ZC706.
 You should use our version of riscv-tools to generate the toolchain (gcc, riscv-pk, etc.), which is included in this repository.